superfly/docs/reference/error-codes.html.md

 **App concurrency limits reached**

 [Concurrency limits](https://fly.io/docs/reference/concurrency/#main-content-start) set in `fly.toml` define how traffic should be balanced across machines in your app.

-Check if:
+To diagnose, check if:
 * your app is using too much CPU, memory or disk I/O
 * your app applies its own concurrency limits
 * Connection pools to external services like databases are exhausted